Argentine Senate weighs fate of abortion in pope's homeland

 Argentine Senate weighs fate of abortion in pope’s homelandNew

-BUENOS AIRES, Argentina (AP) — The decades-long fight by Argentine women’s groups for legal abortion is being decided by the country’s Senate in a vote that could change the outlook for the procedure on a continent where such procedures are still largely illegal.
-The bill would legalize elective abortion in the first 14 weeks of a pregnancy.
-It has already been approved by Argentina’s Chamber of Deputies and is supported by President Alberto Fernández, meaning the Senate vote is its final hurdle in the homeland of Pope Francis.
-A previous abortion bill was voted down by lawmakers and the outcome this time is considered a toss-up.
+BUENOS AIRES, Argentina (AP) — Argentine senators have debated for hour after hour over legalizing abortion, wrangling that has spilled into Wednesday before a vote later in the day that could mark the culmination of a decades-long fight by women’s groups in Pope Francis’ homeland.
+The decision also will have repercussions across a continent where abortion is largely illegal.
+The measure before the Senate would legalize elective abortion in the first 14 weeks of a pregnancy.
+It was already approved by Argentina’s Chamber of Deputies and has the support of President Alberto Fernández, meaning the Senate vote is its final hurdle.
+If it should pass, Argentina would be the largest Latin American country to legalize abortion.
+Both sides say the outcome is uncertain.